dsNikhilds/Project_12-US-Accidents-Data-Analysis/README.md

 - In maximum cases of road accident, the Visibility range is between 5(mi) - 10(mi), which is quite good and thus it is not a major cause behind the accidents.
 - Weather condition was Fair most of the time and thus it is not a major cause behind the accidents.

+#### If you like my work, you can fork it and/or upvote my notebook here: https://www.kaggle.com/nikhilbhathi/50-insights-easy-to-learn-eda-us-accidents

 ### Citation
 - Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, and Rajiv Ramnath.
 “A Countrywide Traffic Accident Dataset.”, arXiv preprint arXiv:1906.05409 (2019).